Here's how you can transfer your company's residence to your employee without paying Capital Gains Tax

 Three requirements your company must meet before you can transfer a residence CGT free

-Your company or Trust can disposes of a residence tax
+Your company or Trust can disposes of a residence tax free if:

 • The residence is someone's home, where one of more people live;